The Lapeer County Community Foundation

 - Focuses on long-term enhanced community quality of life through endowment funds.

 Your Gift to the Lapeer County Community Foundation

 - Can be distributed to a variety of our funds.
 It’s simple.
 It’s efficient.
 It stays in Lapeer County!

 - Can enable you to establish your own legacy by creating and naming a fund that represents your interests.
 Recommend grants to the nonprofit groups you want to support!

 The Foundation is a tax-exempt public charity created by and for the people of Lapeer County.
 It enables the people of Lapeer County with philanthropic interests to easily and effectively support the issues they care about most — immediately or through their will.
 Donors may contribute a variety of assets, most of which are eligible for federal tax deductions.

-In its 20 year history, the Lapeer County Community Foundation has given over $3.4 million to brighten the lives of many in our community in areas such as education, healthcare, the arts, environment and economy.
+In its 25 year history, the Lapeer County Community Foundation has awarded over $5 million to brighten the lives of many in our community in areas such as education, healthcare, the arts, environment and economy.
 These grants would not have been possible without your generous donations.

 1995-1996: The fledgling Lapeer County Community Foundation temporarily affiliates with the Community Foundation of Greater Flint with a fund named the Lapeer County Community Fund.
 The initial gift to establish this fund was a $20,000 gift from Bob and Lura Myers.
 Seven more funds are established.